fkleedorfer/aic2014/README.md

 ----------
 2.1 Running locally during development
 --------------------------------------
-TODO: explain how to test locally
+TODO #9: explain how to test locally

 2.2 Running the AWS demo
 ------------------------
-TODO: explain how to run the AWS demo
+TODO #8: explain how to run the AWS demo